profmarcondes/emb22109_old/labs/lab02/README.md

 ### DHCP Server for automatic configuration

 Run make menuconfig, and enable the dhcp (ISC) package.
 Before select the dhcp (ISC), we need to enable Buildroot to show packages that are already provided by Busybox.

 You can use the search capability of menuconfig by typing `/`, enter `SHOW_OTHERS`.
 It will give you a list of results, and each result is associated with a number between parenthesis, like (1).
 Then simply press 1, and menuconfig will jump to the right option.
 Select the option `Show packages that are also provided by busybox`.
 Now use the search capability again to install package dhcp (ISC).
+Select also the option dhcp server.

 Now let´s include in the DHCP server configuration on your rootfs.
 So, in `board/ifsc/beagleboneblack/rootfs-overlay`, create a file named `etc/dhcp/dhcpd.conf` with the followingcontents: